I

 III

-I have caught the again: I click my eyes And they are, mercurial ghosts, formed And moving; so the do move, and shout, And pray, and cry, and And the eye click on and the one shut the dead.
-The clouds pass by.
-God hovers us and shrieks We hear the slightest crackle see the slightest smiles And we blur into our and the second great death Whilst we chase chicks and dream of a paradise without wings or sorrow, Christ's tears fall over Jerusalem.
-The curtains are with damp, and the rails, and the tracks and the tacks, and the black and the bats, and the shrivelled shrill lights trip and laugh over the weeds and the blossoms, and throats open shut and sigh.
+I caught the dead again: I click my eyes And there they are, ghosts, formed And moving; so the do move, and shout, And pray, and cry, and And the eye click on and the one shut Catches the dead.
+The pass by.
+God hovers us and shrieks We don't hear the crackle Can't see the slightest And we blur into our and the second great death Whilst we chase chicks and dream of a paradise without wings or sorrow, Christ's tears fall over Jerusalem.
+The curtains are groggy with damp, and the rails, and the tracks and the tacks, and the black and the bats, and the shrivelled shrill lights trip and laugh over the weeds and the blossoms, and throats shut and sigh.
 I am the moon and the sun, the rising and the setting, the first and final breaths, and the product of the stars.
 I am some immortal and pointless dust.
-Two bodies lie in bed for their brief moment together in the memory holds still; we watch the fireflies kiss the night and turn their backs on the Milky Way forever, as our eyes shower sweetness upon each other.
+Two bodies lie in bed for their brief moment together in eternity; the memory holds still; we watch the fireflies kiss the night and turn backs on the Milky Way forever, as our eyes shower sweetness upon each other.

 IV

-I caught a of your eyes Last in a restless dream Awaking out of green field blue seas Your eyes arose the spectres of flowers I turned out the light and clicked the door The fell I had so many thoughts, so many I made sense of at all This green dream was the crickets sing deserts and plains the lost feast Whose shimmering teeth are marking the passing of A cloud falls; a bird shivers and sings, its beak with night Pure the dark is waiting, the darkness is hungry, The deep is angry, and the telephone on A film screen descends, and the silent play Buster Keaton falls and rots, as Big Ben and boils On an endless swamp; the silence is treacle And calls us to prayer: paint God with blood And fill haunted women knives and kites And gauges and valves and make them weep long To gaseous and clumsy mortality whilst fish Remember, remember the ember Embedded in your the soul watches TV And gorges itself on and popcorn Now that's what I decay decline and hard times times, very hard times, Mr. Lindsay, Hard times and winter so croool: you have my watch At the of three and call for the police But a time for tea and a time for expiring And the to quit is in the post: And you should your Little cow and is gonna die
+I caught a of your eyes Last in a restless dream Awaking out of green field blue stars Your eyes arose like the spectres of I out the light and clicked fast the door The book I had so thoughts, so many signs I made sense of at all This green was unreal; the crickets sing Across deserts and the lost feast Whose shimmering teeth are the passing of time A cloud falls; a bird and sings, its beak stained with night Pure gold: the is waiting, the darkness is hungry, The deep is angry, and the rings on A film screen descends, and the movies play Buster Keaton and rots, as Big Ben sings and boils On an endless swamp; the silence is thick And calls us to paint God with your blood And fill haunted women with and kites And gauges and valves and make weep long hymns To and clumsy mortality whilst fish descend Remember, remember the ember Embedded in your the soul watches TV And itself on blood and popcorn Now what I call decay decline and hard times times, very hard times, Mr. Lindsay, Hard times and winter so croool: you have stopped my At the stroke of three and call for the But there's a time for tea and a time for And the to quit is in the post: And you should know: cow and calf is gonna die

 V

-I was awake, Of new to run to and hide within And new to wear And new to inhabit And new to guzzle And how I The moon, and its of seeds The moon tiding in your The smell of blood breathing And its taste in the sea in the shining my feet it seemed as if they were made of dew With pearls of huge your mouselike breath was The hand my clock And one breath I came nearer To my and shining end
+I was awake, Of new dystopias to run to and within And new faces to And new bodies to And new to guzzle And how I The moon, and its of seeds The moon tiding in your The of your blood breathing And its taste in the sea in the south shining my Till it as if they were made of dew With pearls of beauty Whilst mouselike breath was The hand my clock And one each breath I came To my and shining end

 VI

-All summer long Under the and the thumbthick twilight The of you smiling And laughing with me Typecast and Smudged ghost There is a so profound So broken and Torment, black Slumbering our lips And the lies we thoughtlessly I knew your essence At our time the sunset and I touched you In the slanting room, south of the past Between your belly and This was a temporary paradise.
-Lost as we it And in tasting So much is lacking now I dreamt for bit lips, haunted like waves In the ecstatic of evening: You and the night, you and the You and tomorrow, you and the Stay stay away: stay away: What we want we have And all the more I slept on words and lines and Of useless want, at the time And lost you finally finally lost you finally As the swept down and wept.
+All long summer Under the and the thumbthick twilight The of you smiling And with children me Typecast and Smudged gorgeous: There is a love so So and risen: Torment, valley between our lips And the lies we wove I knew your essence At our time when the and I touched you In the room, just south of the past Between belly and thighs: This was a temporary paradise.
+Lost as we it And destroyed in So blood is lacking now I dreamt for your bit lips, haunted like In the ecstatic of evening: You and the night, you and the You and tomorrow, you and the Stay away: away: stay away: What we want we cannot And all the more I slept on words and lines and Of useless want, at the time And lost you finally finally lost you finally As the moon down and wept.

 VII

-morning: How are you?
-I have to say I saw you of conquests Of large wars, walls: I am pleased to Your houses are children are full of flame The horses are dead and the butterflies God is The is in the air And the depths I at us all
+Good morning: How are I have to say I saw you of conquests Of large wars, walls: I am pleased to Your are dead Your children are of flame The are dead and the butterflies fall God is The is in the air And the depths I at us all

-Good The clouds of smoke Arise arise of eyes of eyes Your sons are suffocating their And painting on the walls With dipped in blood Arise arise of eyes of eyes And from the I to us all
+Good The clouds of arise Arise arise of eyes of eyes Your sons are suffocating their And painting on the walls tongues dipped in blood Arise arise full of eyes of And the depths I to us all

-morning I have seen the face lies I have seen the that smile With false smiles arise Look look: I have a book a book has spelt out the future
+Good I have seen the face lies I seen the lips that smile With smiles arise arise Look I have read a book a book That has spelt out the

-And the depths I see a arise arise With on his forehead eyes eyes And he is on a a horse a horse a train of smoke behind its hooves And I must say my depths I have seen a story emerge from a of wings Arise arise eyes from eyes And a number is sss6een is sss6een is
+And from the I see a arise arise With on his forehead many eyes And he is on a horse a horse a With a train of smoke its hooves And I must say my depths I have seen a story from a cloud of wings Arise arise eyes from eyes And a is sss6een is sss6een is sss6een

-the depths beauty And from the loss From the depths the depths I have called and and have seen you all Your are dead and waiting for you
+From the beauty And the depths loss From the from the depths I have and added and have seen you all Your children are and waiting for you

-The sun has just set You And it the moondfaced disc pearl; white: opaline mouth of hopes, of dreams, of fur Catching the moths dust in the dusk Caused you to open alone and Goodbye to us all in the room In the eyewhite, skullwhite In the bed, Amongst the Rita, ora pro nobis I at you And touched the Hid concrete and cruelty quia impossibile est That the rise, rise, rise And in the blink, in the Of your eye, Rita, I saw you dart, dark as an the twilight made a rainbow All around your And I saw and was
+The sun has already set You And behind it the disc Blue; pearl; opaline mouth of hopes, of dreams, of fur Catching the moths dust in the dusk Caused you to alone and sign to us all in the white room In the eyewhite, room In the bed, the dead: Santa Rita, ora pro I at you And the earth Hid under concrete and Credo quia est That the dead rise, rise, And in the blink, in the Of eye, Santa Rita, I saw you dart, dark as an Whilst the made a rainbow All around your And I saw and was

 IX

-In You are As the tip of the tongue collapses the teeth And the waters of dream mass You are there: You are and silently You are the force of the And birds, all birds, in the distance Their at dawn Where and terrible armies surge And foreign towns collapse under the weight of terrors All the advance, great armies, for the Blood, the Sign, the Wound And The animals all Fishes too I have judge me at God's right And the cats that arise from the dirt and the And the and the scabby The tortured the the tortured I see them at night I drift my sleep they gambol and play And chase Balls or or Giants They cards and click their eyes They laugh, and tea at six They laugh as they And have TEETH the size of And grip us and us down to the Deep And we and expire and
+In You are As the tip of the collapses towards the teeth And the waters of mass around You are there: You are and silently You are the of the wave And birds, all birds, in the distance Their at dawn Where and terrible armies surge And foreign towns collapse under the weight of terrors All the dead advance, armies, Martyrs for the Blood, the Sign, the And The animals all sorted too I have eaten me at right hand And the that arise from the dirt and the filth And the starving and the The tortured the tortured the I see them at night before I During my sleep they and play And chase Balls or or Giants They cards and click their eyes They laugh, and tea at six They as they tumble And have the size of cloudbursts And grip us and us down to the Deep And we sigh and and

 You reach the Kingdom With a bow and a You reach the Kingdom I have caught and tortured And I

-We are surrounded for the last 2000 years by a EMPIRE OF DEATH and EMPIRE OF BLOOD: this was all after the Crucifixion: i uflow tou yeou: xaritow kai elhyeiaw.
-So try to remove whatever may or spill or seed or spread on your breath: Or your silence will seep the something you wished to avoid It will be seen fine day, all right, yes, all right: "I will make you mine,", just you and I, whilst our breaths pass between us and spiral off to mausoleums of and hopes.
-When my friends into the great goodbye before my eyes And I too move with them: without sound, words floating through the streets, and the ears: And the souls of the people who were me: I was in them And they were in me.
-And off they go, a pint in hands, A glint in eye, and I see tambourines drearily clapping out The carnival march: "now you see'em, now you don't" I did not want the world to stop; and I have it rush past me As a ferocious fury, but such angelic fury, and I was taking the Temperature of a thousand changes of mind: I might take you now, but I shall wait till the postman comes for toast and - With notes of the obsequies at 12 - With your teeth on edge at the faint sound of the swans charging at the trees that you built on and killed under and dreamt under With your beloved in first and last virginal Summer you entered this world of blood and belief And coupled under the Sun And gave birth to children in cries
+We are surrounded for the last 2000 years by a VAST EMPIRE OF DEATH and EMPIRE OF this was all after the Crucifixion: i uflow tou plhrhw xaritow kai elhyeiaw.
+So try to remove whatever may dream or spill or seed or on your breath: Or your silence will seep into the you wished to avoid It will be seen some fine day, all right, yes, all "I will make you mine,", just you and I, whilst our breaths between us and spiral off to mausoleums of desires and hopes.
+When my friends pass into the great goodbye before my And I too move with them: without sound, just Left through the streets, and the ears: And the souls of the people who with me: I was in them And they in me.
+And off they go, a pint in their hands, A glint in their eye, and I see tambourines drearily out The pavine carnival "now you see'em, now you don't" I did not want the to stop; and I have seen it rush past me As a ferocious fury, but such angelic fury, and I was taking the Temperature of a thousand changes of mind: I might take you now, but perhaps I shall wait till the comes for toast and - With notes of the obsequies at 12 - With teeth on edge at the faint sound of the swans charging at the trees that you built swings on and killed under and dreamt under With your beloved in that first and last Summer When you entered world of blood and belief And under the Tropical Sun And gave birth to in your cries

 I am to die.
 I am to die.
 I am to die.